Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-Python-Environment.md

 > ## Be careful what you download
 >
-> Its a good idea to be careful about what we download.
+> Its a good idea to be careful about what you download.
 Fortunately, I would not have you download anything
 > dangerous.
 To see for yourself where we downloaded from,
-> go to https://github.com/kpegion/Pangeo-at-AOES.git in your web browser and take a look.
+> go to (https://github.com/kpegion/Pangeo-at-AOES.git) in your web browser and take a look.
 >
 {: .discussion}

 2. Change directory to Pangeo-at-AOES

 ~~~
 $ cd Pangeo-at-AOES
 ~~~